Cleaning Grandfather Clocks

-Now that you are done removing the grandfather clocks loose dust and debris, it is time to apply a high quality furniture polish to your grandfather clocks.
+Now that you are done removing the grandfather clock's loose dust and debris, it is time to apply high-quality furniture polish to your grandfather clocks.

 Step 3: Apply the high-quality polish of your choice to a very soft cloth following the polish application guidelines.
 Starting from the grandfather clocks top, apply the wax to the grandfather clocks surface using small circular motions.
 Always start from the grandfather clocks top and work your way to the bottom.

 Now that the grandfather clock's surface is covered with the polish of your choice, the dried polish must be wiped off.

 Step 4: Discard the first cloth used for applying the grandfather clocks polish.
 Take another clean soft cloth and remove the dried wax in small circular motions working from top to bottom.
 This process will ensure the beautiful shine on the grandfather clock.